Ferdinand von Hompesch zu Bolheim: Loss of Malta

-On 10 June, the French fleet began disembarking.
-The French forces were supported by a local insurrection of Maltese, many of whom wished to get rid of the Knights.
-The rules of the Order prohibited fighting against fellow Christians and many of the French members of the Order did not want to fight against the French forces.
-Hompesch capitulated on 11 June.
+In 1798, Hompesch was warned that the French fleet sailing to invade Egypt intended to attack Malta as well.
+He disregarded the warning and took no action to reinforce the island's defenses.
+On 6 June 1798, the advance squadron of the French fleet reached Malta.
+One ship was permitted to enter the harbour for repairs.
+On 9 June the main fleet arrived, including the French fleet's overall commander, Napoleon, commanding a force of 29,000 men against Hompesch's 7,000.
+Bonaparte demanded free entrance to the harbour for the entire fleet with the rationale being to gain water provisions.
+Hompesch replied that only two ships at a time could do so.
+Napoleon saw it as a provocation and ordered an invasion of Malta.

-The following day a treaty was signed by which the Order handed over sovereignty of the island of Malta to the government of the French Directory.
-In return, the French Republic agreed to "employ all its credit at the Congress of Rastatt to procure a principality for the Grand Master, equivalent to the one he gives up".
+On 10 June, French troops began disembarking.
+Resistance to the French invasion was weakened by a rebellion of local Maltese people, many of whom wished to expel of the Order from Malta.
+The rules of the Order prohibited fighting against fellow Christians and many of its French members did not want to fight against their countrymen.
+Given these factors combined with the inability of the Order's military to resist the French, Hompesch capitulated on 11 June and on the following day signed a treaty by which the Order ceded sovereignty over Malta to France.
+In return, France agreed to "employ all its credit at the Congress of Rastatt to procure a principality for the Grand Master, equivalent to the one he gives up".
 Hompesch was also promised an annual pension.

 Final years

-On 18 June 1798, Hompesch left Malta for Trieste, where he established a new headquarters for the Order.
-On 12 October he addressed a letter to foreign governments in which he protested against the taking of Malta by the French.
+On 18 June Hompesch left Malta for Trieste, where he established a new headquarters for the Order.
+On 12 October he addressed a letter to foreign governments in which he protested against the French occupation of Malta.
 He published a second manifesto from Trieste on 23 October.
-On 6 July 1799 he sent two letters, one to the Holy Roman Emperor Francis II, the other to Emperor Paul I of Russia, in which he abdicated as Grand Master.
+On 6 July 1799 he sent two letters, one to Francis II, Holy Roman Emperor and the other to Paul I of Russia, in which he abdicated as Grand Master.

-He sent no letter of abdication to the pope as required by canon law, nor did the pope accept his abdication.
-He settled in Ljubljana.
-On 7 May 1801 and again on 20 September 1801, Hompesch declared that his 1799 letters of abdication had been written for him by the government of the Holy Roman Emperor, that he had been forced to sign them, and that therefore his abdication was invalid.
+Hompesch sent no letter of abdication to the pope as required by canon law, nor did the pope accept his abdication.
+He settled in Ljubljana and on 7 May 1801 and again on 20 September 1801, Hompesch declared that his 1799 letters of abdication had been written for him by the Austrian government, that he had been forced to sign them, and that therefore his abdication was invalid.
 In 1804, he moved to Montpellier in France, where he died penniless one year later of asthma.
 He is buried in the Church of Saint Eulalie in Montpellier.